marianmeres/deno-build/README.md

 # @marianmeres/deno-build

-A quick-and-dirty CLI tool to bundle Deno TypeScript sources into vanilla JavaScript for browser use.
+A quick-and-dirty CLI tool and library to bundle Deno TypeScript sources into vanilla JavaScript for browser use.

 ## Motivation

 When prototyping web applications, I often write utility modules in Deno/TypeScript for their excellent DX.
 But when it comes to including these modules in a simple HTML file for quick prototyping, there's friction: browsers don't understand TypeScript or Deno's import maps.

 This tool bridges that gap.
 It takes your Deno TS source and bundles it into a single